Third Sector Support across Highland

 Sue is always looking for new ways to encourage individuals to volunteer and help promote the concept of volunteering.
 Sue advertises and supports the promotion of volunteering roles locally and through the national volunteering website, Volunteer Scotland.
 If you have volunteering opportunities you would like to be promoted, Sue is happy to hear from you.

-Jane supports third sector organisations in the planning, development and promotion of their volunteering programmes and roles.
+The Development Officer supports third sector organisations in the planning, development and promotion of their volunteering programmes and roles.
 This includes assisting them in making sure they have all the right policies and procedures in place to create effective and supportive volunteer environments.

-Jane can provide one to one support to help your organisation, whether it is to set up and design volunteer procedures from the beginning or gain your volunteer Friendly Award.
+The Development Officer can provide one to one support to help your organisation, whether it is to set up and design volunteer procedures from the beginning or gain your volunteer Friendly Award.
 If you are have volunteers in your organisation, or would like to, and have any questions or queries, please get in touch.